-*Trigger warning: The term obesity will be used in this article as defined by the document being reviewed.
-The views presented in the summary of the guidelines are not necessarily those of The Balanced Dietitian.*
+*The term obesity will be used in this article as defined by the document being reviewed.
+The views presented in the summary of the guidelines are not necessarily those of The Balanced Practice.*

-You may have seen news stories in the last week about the new clinical guidelines for obesity in Canada that just came out!
-This article will explore what these new guidelines are and present where these guidelines fit in with the weight neutral approach that we promote at The Balanced Dietitian.
+In August 2020, the new clinical guidelines for obesity in Canada that came out!
+This article will explore what these new guidelines are and present where these guidelines fit in with the weight neutral approach that we promote at The Balanced Practice.
 Read to learn more!

 This article will go through the 5 steps in the patient arc which are meant to guide health care providers on caring with people living with obesity and our opinion on them.